 Senior Energy Analyst

 Read Orion's Bio

-Orion holds a degree in Clean Energy Technology, many certificates in green building, business, and sustainability, and is currently pursuing a bachelor’s degree in Energy Management and Policy at Western Washington University.
-Orion loves big picture thinking and is inspired to find energy solutions for the complex and interrelated systems energy is a part of (we think he may be the key to solving our regional energy challenges by 2040!).
-He also enjoys educating people about how to find energy efficient strategies that work for their buildings and finances.
-With nearly 20 years of experience in carpentry and construction, including commercial solar installation and LED lighting design, Orion understands how to navigate the art and science of energy efficiency so that it makes practical sense for any business.
+Orion holds an AAA-S degree in Clean Energy Technology from Shoreline College, along with many certificates in green building, business, and sustainability.
+Orion has a Bachelor’s degree in Energy Management and Interdisciplinary Studies with a minor in Energy Policy from Fairhaven College, and a Master’s of Business Administration degree from Western Washington University.
+Orion is also a Certified Energy Manager from the Association of Energy Engineers.
+Orion loves big-picture thinking and is inspired to find energy solutions for the complex and interrelated systems that energy is a part of (we think he may be the key to solving our regional energy challenges by 2040!).
+He also enjoys educating people about how to find energy-efficient strategies that work for their buildings and finances.
+With over 20 years of experience in carpentry and construction, including commercial solar installation and LED lighting design, Orion understands how to navigate the art and science of energy efficiency so that it makes practical sense for any business.

 Energy & Green Building Assistant